azeez1776/SimpleImageProcessing/README.md

 gamma(fileLocationURL, outputFileToBeSavedTo, value);

 ```
-There are many other functions, but all us the same format as the two above functions.
+There are many other functions, but all use the same format as the two above functions.